AP Top 25: Defending champion Clemson makes move to No. 2

 — Kansas State, which lost 14-7 at Vanderbilt.

-— Tennessee, which was beat by Florida on a last-play touchdown pass.
+— Tennessee, which was beaten by Florida on a last-play touchdown pass.

 — UCLA, which lost 48-45 at Memphis.